pr2tik1/pr2tik1.github.io/README.md

 # Portfolio

-Personal Website built from scratch using QUARTO.
+Personal Blog Page built from scratch using QUARTO.